motherjones/us-color-coded-map/README.md

         <li><span class="Banned">tag</span> Banned</li>
 </ul>
 ```
 Save your changes.
-Open up index.html using a web browser and check that your data is showing up in the map container.
-When you make changes to the spreadsheet data, the map will automatically render those changes.
+Open up ``index.html`` in a web browser and check that your data is showing up correctly.
+Whenever you make changes to the spreadsheet data, the map will automatically render those changes.

-**In your copy of style.css:**
+**In style.css:**

-Make sure the categories you added to the `class` column match the .classes in your style.css file. `fill`, `background`, and `color` are CSS properties that assign each `class` its own color.
+Make sure the categories you added to the `class` column match the classes in your ``style.css`` file. `fill`, `background`, and `color` are CSS properties that assign each `class` its own color.
 Each of these properties should have a hex code (e.g. `#69A9C5`) that denotes the corresponding color for that CSS class.

-If you've added more than four categories, make sure you create new categories here accordingly, along with their `fill`, `background`, and `color`.
+If your spreadsheet has more than four classes, make sure you create new categories here accordingly, along with their `fill`, `background`, and `color`.

 ```
 /*  project-specific styles for map and legend */